TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-- This manual is illustrated with screenshots from the Introduction Package using TYPO3 CMS 6.0.
+This manual is illustrated with screenshots from the Introduction Package using TYPO3 CMS 7 LTS.
-- This document replaces the old document "typo3\_tut".

 .. _credits: